mendhak/bitbucket-all-pull-requests/README.md

  * Insufficient branch permissions
  * Not all required builds are successful yet
  * Requires approvers
- * Resolve all merge confilcts first
+ * Resolve all merge conflicts first
  * Requires all tasks to be resolved

 Development